xilaili/AOGNet/README.md

 ```

 ### Train on ImageNet-1K dataset
 Use following command to train an AOGNet on ImageNet-1K with training setup and network configuration defined in [cfgs/imagenet/aognet_imagenet_1k_v1.yaml](cfgs/imagenet/aognet_imagenet_1k_v1.yaml), using four GPUs and memonger.
+Memonger[1] is an effective way to save GPU memory when the GPU resource is limited.
 ```shell
 python main.py --cfg cfgs/imagenet/aognet_imagenet_1k_v1.yaml --gpus 0,1,2,3 --memonger
 ```